siddharthchughs/Companydemo/README.md

 The [Web/index.html](./Web/index.html) allows you to view surveys in a desktop browser.

-To load a survey select the JSON file and "Load JSON".
-To load a new survey, refresh the page as the load form is hidden after load.
+To load a survey select the JSON file and "Load Survey".
+Complete the survey to load a new survey.

 ## Contributing